 Advanced SQL Commands

-The advanced commands are as explained below.
+The advanced commands are given below:

 Tips and Tricks to use SQL Commands

 This post was about the important SQL commands which form the base of the database querying language.
-Hope you liked the article.
-Stay connected.

 This has been a guide to SQL Commands.
-Here we have discussed basic, intermediate as well as advanced SQL Commands along with tips and tricks to use.
+Here we have discussed basic, intermediate as well as advanced SQL commands along with tips and tricks to use.
 You may also look at the following article to learn more-